SymfonyCasts/vue/sfcasts/ep1/instance-properties.md

-# Instance Properties
+# Magic "this" & its Properties

-Coming soon...

-The best and worst part of vue is that it is magic.
-We already know that if you have some data and you update that data, the template is going to rerender.
-That's why we can play with things in us, our vue console and they will automatically update.
+The best and worst part of Vue is its magic.
+We already know that if you update a data key, Vue *somehow* knows that it needs to re-render.
+That's why we can play with data in the Vue dev tools, and the HTML automatically updates.

-We even know that if we update a data and one component that's passed to a prop as the other, look at this in catalog we have this `legend` data.
-We pass that as the title prop into our legend components.
-If we update that,

-it's going to update the catalog component and also update the legend component since we passed that into it so it handles all of this passing around the data and updating the templates for us, but actually the real magic of vue is not this re rendering stuff.
-I love that.
-That's great.
-The real magic of view is on the view instance, the `this` variable.
-When you're inside of a object, I want to take a few minutes to demystify and show you how have you worked behind the scenes.
-It's going to make everything else.
-We do make a lot more sense to start in sidebar, I'm going to add a new function here called `created()`.
-Now we're gonna talk more about this created function.
-This created function later, but basically if you have a function in your object called created, then view, we'll call this as soon as there.
-Your component is created so it's a way for you to run some code right when your instance is being created by vue.
-Inside here, I'm actually going to say `console.log(this)`.

-We're doing this purely so that we can see what it looks like, what the this object looks like.
-All right, so we go over a lot of my console and there it is right there.
+We even know that if we pass that data as a prop to a child component, Vue knows to re-render that too!
+We can see this on the `Catalog` component: it has a `legend` data... there it is... which we pass to the `legend-component` has the `title` prop.
+When we update the `legend` data inside `Catalog`, it updates the `title` prop *and* re-renders that component.

+*This* is what we love about Vue: once we get our data & props setup, it handles all the other details.

+## console.log(this)

+But... the *real* magic of Vue is no this re-rendering stuff.
+I *love* that part!
+The *real* magic of Vue is the Vue instance, the `this` variable.
+I want to take a few minutes to dive into the `this` variable.
+I promise, it will go a *long* way to helping you *truly* master Vue.

+Let's play around in the `Sidebar` component: Add a new option called `created`, which is a function.
+We're going to talk more about this `created()` function later.
+But basically, if you add an option called `created` to any component, Vue will automatically call that function when your instance is being created.
+We're going to use this as an easy way to dig into the `this` variable:
+`console.log(this)`.

-You can actually see the `VueComponent`.
-All this refresh just to, oops, I'm going to refresh anyways just to kind of clear things out.
-There we go.
-It's a `VueComponent` with, it's an object with odd ton of properties on it.
-Now in view, if you're using Vue 3 instead of a `VueComponent` here, you're going to see something called a proxy.
-I want to talk about what a proxy is in a few minutes, but if you see that, click on the `target` sub property to see the real object.
-Now, as you can see, this object is just a bunch of properties,
+Let's go check it out!
+On my console... there it is!
+But I'll refresh anyways just to clear things out.
+Cool!
+It's a `VueComponent`: an object with... a *ton* of properties on it.
+If you're using Vue 3, instead of `VueComponent`, you'll see something called a Proxy.
+I'll about what a "Proxy" is in a few minutes, but for now, if you're using Vue 3, click the "Target" property to see the real object.

-Because going to go goes full of properties and methods and the vast majority of this stuff, you're never going to need to worry about view prefixes, things with dollar sign that you can technically use, but you probably won't need to.
-And it prefixes, things with_that are internal and that you shouldn't use in view three.
-Those are all under a single property called underscore.
-But if you look here, check this out.
+## The Properties of this

+Ok, so `this` is an object with a bunch of properties... and the *vast* majority of these are things that you will never need to worry about.
+If a property starts with a `$`, you are technically allowed to use it, but you probably won't need to, except in more advanced situations.
+If a property starts with `_`, then it's meant to be internal and should *not* be used.
+In Vue 3, all of those keys live below a property called `_`.

-There is actually a property called `categories` in a property called `collapsed` that corresponds to our data.
-So that has, that explains why we can call while we can reference `this.collapsed` because the, `this` variable really does have a `collapsed` property on it.
-And actually if you look back here, there's also a method called `toggleCollapsed`.
-This is on the instance because under our methods here, we created a method called `toggleCollapsed`.
-Before I talk, I'm gonna.
-I'm gonna explain a little bit about how that happens.
-Before we do, I'm going to add one more thing here.
-Right now the sidebar doesn't have any `props`.
-I'm going to temporarily invent one.
-So I'm going to say `props:` and I'm going to create a new prop called `testProp`.
+Oh!
+But check this out: this *also* has a property called `categories` and another called `collapsed`!
+Those are the keys we have in `data`!
+That explains why we can reference `this.collapsed`: the `this` variable really *does* have a `collapsed` property!
+And if you look back at the log, the instance *also* has a method called `toggleCollapsed`.
+This is here because, under the `methods` option, we have one called `toggleCollapsed`.
-And I'll set it's `type: String`.
-This is a matter and one of the things you can do with the profits and give it a `default` value.
-So I'm gonna say defaults.
-Let's say I am the default value

-Perfect.
-Now if we go over here and look, now I'm going to scroll down all the way down here.
-There's my new `VueComponent` right there.
-And look down here, there.
-Now our `testProp` is also a property.
-So here's the big picture.
-We configure view by passing it to options.
-So you have an option here with a `name` key and `data()`.
-He created props and methods.
-So all we do is tell you what options we want.
-Behind the scenes view takes these options and creates a Vue object.
-If `VueComponent` object when it does that, it takes all of your keys and data, all of your keys and all of your props and all of your methods, and it adds those to the instance.
-So that when we're actually using the instance the `this` variable, we can say `this.collapsed` because that's the data.
-Or we can say `this.testProp`.
-That would work because we, and that would be referencing this property here.
-Or we could even say `this.toggleCollapse()`.
-We could call one of those methods directly because this is actually a method that was added to the instance.

-so the first thing I understand is that vue does, this takes, there's options and sort of crease this final object for you with those with `data` `props` and `methods` set onto the actual object.
-And actually later, this will be one other thing that's added to the object called `computed` properties and they're added in the same way.
-Now that we understand this, we can demystify how the template works a little bit.
-So I'll put our tempo.
-We know that we can just magically reference `categories` because categories is a data or we can just magically referenced `toggleCollapse` because that is a method because we added that some methods in reality, whenever you reference a variable up inside your template, ultimately vue actually calls actually renders this, uh, executes as, as `this.` So this is really `this.toggleCollapse` and it's down here.
-It's really `this.collapsed`.
-Now you can't actually use the, `this` key word there, I'm just kind of showing you what happens behind the scenes.
-So let me show you this.

-Did you go back and look at our vue object here?
-If you scroll down to the underscores, there's an internal property called `_uid`.
-This is internal.
-You shouldn't use it.
-It's just a little unique identifier for the component.
-But technically this means there's a, there's a property on this call `_uid`, which means that technically where we could go up in the center of template and say `{{ _uid }}` That should call `this._uid` in our object.
-And in fact it does categories seven.
-It was already six here.
-But if you look at the updated module down here, UID seven, and if you put a pro, I think property here, definitely not a real property.

-the error you get is really instructive.
-So I'll scroll down here.
-You can see view warning, property or method, definitely not a real property is not defined on the instance but was referenced during render.
-So it's telling you, Hey, this is not a property on the instance.
-The way you get a, the way you have a property on instance is by defining it either as `data` `props` `methods` or the `computed` properties that we'll talk about later.
-So now it makes sense.
-Those are all added to an instance and the template, we're actually effectively calling properties on that instance.
-That was one of the piece of magic that that this vue object gives us and it's called reactivity.
-And it's all about how view is smart enough to know that when we change data that it should automatically update.
-I want to talk about that next.
+Before we talk more about this, let's try one more thing.
+Right now, sidebar doesn't have any `props`.
+Let's temporarily add one.
+Say `props:` and create one called `testProp` with `type: String`.
+One of the *other* things you can do here is give a prop a *default* value, in case it wasn't passed.
+Set this to a misspelled version of "I am the default value".

+Perfecto!
+Back on the browser, our code was already updated and... if we scroll down on the console... here's the latest log.
+Inside... yes!
+It now has a property called `testProp`.

+## How the "this" Object is Created

+Here's the big picture.
+We configure Vue by passing it a set of options, like `name`, `data`, `created`, `props` and `methods`.
+Behind the scenes, Vue takes these options and creates a Vue object - the object that's in the console.
+When it does that, it takes all of your keys from `data`, all of the keys from `props` *and* all of our `methods` and *adds* those to the instance!
+This is why we can say `this.collapsed` to reference the `collapsed` data or `this.testProp` to reference that prop.
+Heck, we can even say `this.toggleCollapsed()`!
+Our `methods` become *real* methods on the object.

+So the first thing I want you to understand is exactly this: Vue reads our options and uses them to create a Vue object where `data`, `props` and `methods` become *real* parts of that object.
+Later, we'll see one *more* option - called `computed` properties - that are included in the object in the same way.

+## Variables in the Template are called on this

+Now that we understand this, we can demystify how the template works.
+In the template, we know that we can magically reference `categories` because `categories` is in data.
+Or we can magically reference `toggleCollapsed` because that's a key under `methods`.

+But in reality, whenever you reference a variable or call a method in a template, Vue, sort of, prefixes that with `this.`.
+So the `@click` is really `this.toggleCollapse` and when we're referencing `collapsed`, it's really `this.collapsed`.

+Now you can't *actually* use the, `this` keyword in a template, but it *is* what's happening behind the scenes.
+And I can prove it!

+Back at our browser... if you scroll down, there's a property called `_uid`, or in Vue 3, it's `_.uid`.
+This is an internal, unique identifier for the component that we normally don't care about.
+But *technically*, because the instance has a property called `_uid`, we should, in theory, be able to say `{{ _uid }}`.
+If I'm telling the truth about Vue, this should call `this._uid` on the object.

+And... it does!
+Categories then "7"!
+Well, that value was 6 before, but when it re-rendered, `_uid` was 7.

+Let's try something else: print `definitelyNotARealProperty`.
+Back on the browser... the error is *wonderful*:

+> Property or method `definitelyNotARealProperty` is not defined on the *instance*
+> but was referenced during render.

+Vue is literally saying: this is not a property on the instance!
+And the way you *add* something to the instance is by defining it under `data`, `props`, `methods` or the `computed` option that we'll talk about later.
+Love it!

+Next, Vue has *one* other piece of magic I want to talk about called reactivity.
+It's all about how Vue is smart enough to re-render a template at the *instance* that we change a piece of data.